 Lawyer for Truck Crash 101: It Wasn’t an “Accident”

-Truck crash lawsuit attorneys at Pritzker Hageman, P.A., support a new Minnesota Safety Council campaign calling for everyone in our society to change how we talk about traffic crashes — specifically, not using the word “accident’’ to describe them.
+The Pritzker Hageman law firm’s team of truck crash lawsuit attorneys support a new Minnesota Safety Council campaign calling for everyone in our society to change how we talk about traffic crashes — specifically, not using the word “accident’’ to describe them.
 Already in 2017 on Minnesota roads, 25 crash deaths were recorded through February 2, including fatal truck accidents, according to the Minnesota Office of Traffic Safety.

-Truck crash lawyers Fred Pritzker and Eric Hageman are all too familiar with the struggles of crash victims, having represented them in case after case where truckers have been negligent in the operation of semi-trucks, 18-wheelers, tractor trailers and big rigs that outweigh passenger cars, pickup trucks and motorcycles by 20 or 30 times.
+The Pritzker Hageman truck crash legal team, led by attorney Eric Hageman is all too familiar with the struggles of crash victims, having represented them in case after case where truckers have been negligent in the operation of semi-trucks, 18-wheelers, tractor-trailers, and big rigs that outweigh passenger cars, pickup trucks and motorcycles by 20 or 30 times.

-The Minnesota Department of Public Safety has long stopped using the word “accident’’ to describe the collisions and wrecks that cause mayhem in the lives of Minnesota families and families everywhere.
-That’s because accidents are only inconvenient and annoying, the Safety Council said this month in a written statement.
-Whereas, “crashes are heartbreaking, painful, expensive, sometimes deadly, and preventable.’’
+The Minnesota Department of Public Safety has long stopped using the word “accident’’ to describe the collisions and wrecks that devastate the lives of Minnesota families and families.
+While accidents are typically “inconvenient and annoying,” the Safety Council said in a written statement, “Crashes are heartbreaking, painful, expensive, sometimes deadly, and preventable.’’

-“Truck accident,’’ for instance, suggests a random, unavoidable sequence of events.
-When in reality, truck accidents that cause injury or death are preventable, predictable and almost inevitable if the operator is not practicing good traffic safety.
-That’s the message the Minnesota Safety Council is driving home, especially through employers as the agency assists them in spreading the word.
-Wrongful death truck lawsuits, for instance, should no longer use the word “accident” to describe what happened when someone was run over by an out-of-control tractor trailer.
+The term “truck accident,’’ for instance, suggests a random, unavoidable sequence of events.
+In reality, truck accidents that cause injury or death are preventable, predictable, and almost inevitable if the operator is not practicing good traffic safety.
+This is the message the Minnesota Safety Council is driving home, especially through employers as the agency assists them in spreading the word.
+Wrongful death truck lawsuits, for instance, should no longer use the word “accident” to describe what happened when someone was run over by an out-of-control tractor-trailer.

 • Spoliation Letters: Correspondence to the trucking firm requesting that the company preserve evidence related to the accident.
 It’s important for this to happen soon after the crash.